 Does Fitbit work with Weight Watchers?
 Yes, they do.
-The Fitbit Inspire HR is a good example of a Fitbit that works well with third-party apps such as Weight Watchers app, and its accuracy is never affected whether you use a Fitbit App or a third-party app.
+The Fitbit Inspire HR is a good example of a Fitbit that works well with third-party apps such as the Weight Watchers app, and its accuracy is never affected whether you use a Fitbit App or a third-party app.

 This watch comes with a powerful rep counter that will help you keep track of your weight.
 The Inspire HR also comes with over 15 exercise modes, something only premium smartwatches can match.
-This unit also has an advanced accelerometer that will help you monitor everything from your daily walks, distance traveled, and more.
+This unit also has an advanced accelerometer that will help you monitor everything from your daily walks, to the distance traveled, and more.